kubernetes-retired/service-catalog/docs/devguide.md

 For new tests, first you need to create the golden file before running the tests with `-update`.

+Keep in mind that Golden files help catch errors when the output unexpectedly changes.
+It's up to you to judge when you should run the tests with -update, and to diff the changes in the golden file to ensure that the new output is correct.

 ## Making a Contribution

 Once you have compiled and tested your code locally, make a Pull